quacksouls/lyf/doc/object.md

 attribute from outside the class, you must declare a method that returns the value of the private attribute.
 The constructor, conveniently called `constructor`, is automatically called whenever you create an instance of the class.
 What is the name of this instance?
 An object, of course.
-To create an instance of a class, you use the following template:
+Use the following template to create an instance of a class:

 ```js
 const objectName = new ClassName(paramA, paramB, ...);